tpoisot/bipy/tutorial/index.md

 ## Step 5 : checking robustness to extinction

+Robustness to extinctions is done by removing species from either trophic level, and counting the number of species from the other trophic levels with no links remaining.
+When creating a `bipartite` object, a `robustness` class is created.
+This class has several methods, corresponding to different extinction scenarios.
+To perform the complete analysis, type:

+{% highlight pyhon linenos %}
+w.robustness.do_random(200)
+w.robustness.do_stog(1)
+w.robustness.do_gtos(1)
+{% endhighlight %}

+The `do_` commands correspond to the different extinction scenarios (resp. at random, from specialists to generalists, and from generalists to specialists).
+By convention, each of these function accept one argument, corresponding to the number of replicates to do.
+The `robustness` class has a `__str__` methodm so that you can view the results of the analysis with

+{% highlight python linenos %}
+print w.robustness
+{% endhighlight %}

+In addition, there is a plot method associated to this class, so that you can have a visual output of the analysis using *PyX*.

 ## Step 6 : assessing the significancy of the patterns

 ## Step 7 : conclusion